weekendesk/nodegate/assets/documentation/api-reference-workers.md

 ## statusCode(code)

 Set the status code of the response of the route.
-Note that another modifier called after this one can modify the status code.
+Note that another worker called after this one can modify the status code.

 _Arguments_